-- b. ..A" shall be equal to the total number of Kindergarten applications from all students. - c.
-"E" shall be equal to the number of Kindergarten applications from students who qualify as educationally disadvantaged. - vi.
-Upon the request of Petitioner after the second year of weighted lottery implementation, the SCSC agrees to review and consider revisions to this provision to confirm its efficacy based on the Petitioner's current student enrollment. - f.
+- d.
+Statutory Enrollment Priorities.
+In accordance with O.C.G.A. § 20-2-2066(a)(1)(A) and SCSC Rule 691-2-.05, the Charter School may give enrollment priority to the following categories of applicants and in the following priority: - i.
+A sibling of a student enrolled in the Charter School; and - ii.
+A student whose parent or guardian is a member of the governing board of the Charter School or is a full-time teacher, professional, or other employee at the Charter School. - e.
 Outreach and Marketing.
 The Charter School shall utilize reasonable outreach and marketing measures to make all potential applicants aware of opportunities for enrollment at the Charter School, including, but not limited to, seeking the enrollment of a cross section of the school-age population throughout the attendance zone, consistent with the requirements of O.C.G.A. § 20-2-2066.
-The SCSC, upon a finding that the outreach and marketing measures taken by the Charter School are inconsistent with applicable Jaw or the representations made by the Charter School in the Application and/or other representations or submissions to the SCSC, may require the Charter School to take further action, including but not limited to, requiring the Charter School to extend its enrollment period, delay or void its random lottery, and/or conduct further specified outreach and marketing steps. - g.
-Use of Parental Agreements for Withdrawal Or Reenrollment.
+The SCSC, upon a finding that the outreach and marketing measures taken by the Charter School are inconsistent with applicable law or the representations made by the Charter School in the Application and/or other representations or submissions to the SCSC, may require the Charter School to take further action, including but not limited to, requiring the Charter School to extend its enrollment period, delay or void its random lottery, and/or conduct further specified outreach and marketing steps. - f.
+Use of Parental Agreements for Withdrawal or Reenrollment.
 The Charter School may adopt policies setting forth parental volunteer or service expectations and may require parent to sign an acknowledgement of those expectations.
 The Charter School may not withdraw, decline to reenroll, or otherwise discipline a student for a parent's failure to meet such expectations.
-The Charter School may not communicate to a student or parent that it has the authority to withdraw, decline to reenroll, or otherwise discipline a student for a parent's failure to meet volunteer or service expectations. - h.
+The Charter School may not communicate to a student or parent that it has the authority to withdraw, decline to reenroll, or otherwise discipline a student for a parent's failure to meet volunteer or service expectations. - g.
 Enrollment Opportunity.
-The Charter School shall also ensure open enrol1ment for each grade served for which space is available and shall not adopt any policy or practice that restricts enrollment to specific grade levels within the grade span served by the school or to a particular class of students served by the school.
-The Charter School must offer at least one annual enrollment opportunity for each grade served for which space is available

-7. Maximum Flexibility Allowed by Law.
-In exchange for the Charter School's agreement to meet or exceed the perfonnance-based goals and measurable objectives set forth in Section 9 below, the SCSC grants the maximum flexibility allowed by law to the Charter School.
-Pursuant to O.C.G.A. § 20-2-2065(a), the Charter Schoo] shall be entitled to the maximum flexibility allowed by law from the provisions of Title 20 of the Official Code of Georgia Annotated and from any state or local rule, regulation, policy, or procedure established by a local board of education, the SBOE, or the OaDOE.
-Notwithstanding this maximum flexibility, the Charter School shall comply with the terms of this Charter, the Charter Schools Act, including the provisions set forth in Section 16 below, and any rules, regulations, polici or procedures established by the SCSC consistent with the Charter Schools Act.
+The Charter School shall also ensure open enrollment for each grade served for which space is available and shall not adopt any policy or practice that restricts enrollment to specific grade levels within the grade span served by the school or to a particular class of students served by the school.
+The Charter School must offer at least one annual enrollment opportunity for each grade served for which space is available - Maximum Flexibility Allowed by Law.
+In exchange for the Charter School's agreement to meet or exceed the performance-based goals and measurable objectives set forth in Section 9 below, the SCSC grants the maximum flexibility allowed by law to the Charter School.
+Pursuant to O.C.G.A. § 20-2-2065(a), the Charter School shall be entitled to the maximum flexibility allowed by law from the provisions of Title 20 of the Official Code of Georgia Annotated and from any state or local rule, regulation, policy, or procedure established by a local board of education, the SBOE, or the GaDOE.
+Notwithstanding this maximum flexibility, the Charter School shall comply with the terms of this Charter, the Charter Schools Act, including the provisions set forth in Section 16 below, and any rules, regulations, policies, or procedures established by the SCSC consistent with the Charter Schools Act.